Haringey is such a great place to live, work and visit and we want everyone to take more care and pride in their neighbourhoods.

 Littering is also a problem in Haringey, and we want to encourage people to keep the place clean, by using bins or taking rubbish home with them rather than littering on the streets.
 If people are caught littering this also comes with a £150 fine - quite a lot for dropping a cigarette butt!

-Take a look at our campaign posters:
+Take a look at our phase one campaign posters:

 - Think it's fine to fly-tip?
 (PDF, 121KB)